Florian Kamberi

-Florian Kamberi (born 8 March 1995) is a professional footballer who plays as a forward for English Championship club Huddersfield Town and the Albania national team.
-Kamberi has previously played for Grasshopper, Karlsruher SC, Hibernian and Rangers.
+Florian Kamberi (born 8 March 1995) is a professional footballer who plays as a forward for Swiss club Rapperswil-Jona.

+Kamberi has previously played for Grasshopper, Karlsruher SC, Hibernian, Rangers and Huddersfield Town.
 He represented Switzerland at the under-21 level, and has since been selected for the Albania squad.

 Club career

 Grasshoppers

 Kamberi started his professional career with Swiss club Grasshoppers.
 On 31 August 2016, Kamberi was loaned to Karlsruher SC for the 2016–17 season in 2.
 Bundesliga.

 Hibernian

 Kamberi went on trial with Scottish Premiership club Hibernian in January 2018, and moved there on loan on 31 January.
 Kamberi made his debut for Hibernian later that day, and scored the first goal in a 2–1 win against Motherwell.
 Kamberi scored a hat-trick for Hibs on 3 April, in a 3–1 win against Hamilton.

 In June 2018, Hibernian signed Kamberi to a three-year contract.
 Kamberi scored a hat-trick in a Europa League qualifier against NSÍ Runavík on 12 July.